Firearms in the Black Army

 We know that King Matthias Corvinus had designed siege machines by himself at the siege of Szabács (Sabac) Castle in January 1476; he sent boats filled with men and cannons which were pulled up into the moat of the castle.
 He took the fort on 15 February.

-When the king was besieging the strong fort of Haimburg in 1482 during his war against Emperor Frederick, we can find giant cannons in his army, one of them was a howitzer called „Varga”, it was dragged by 80 horses which were constantly changed.
+When the king was besieging the strong fort of Haimburg in 1482 during his war against Emperor Frederick, we can find giant cannons in his army, one of them was a howitzer called „Varga”, it was dragged by 80 horses which was constantly changed.
 In the same year, he sent 17 great cannons from Buda to Pozsony.

 You can read more about King Matthias Corvinus on my page: